-A national “lockdown” in the spring was needed to suppress transmission of the virus and reduce pressure on hard pressed health and social care systems.
-The lockdown was eased in the summer, but local areas may be subject to further restrictions if transmission rates increase again.
+A national “lockdown” was needed to suppress transmission of the virus and reduce pressure on hard pressed health and social care systems.
+Despite the lockdown being eased, local areas may be subject to further restrictions if transmission rates increase again.

 Primary care service employers should remember that they have a duty of care towards their staff, patients and visitors, and should take reasonable steps to protect their health and safety, preventing them from exposure to unnecessary risk.

 What should you do as a primary care service employer?

 Make sure that at least one person is responsible for keeping abreast of developments from the World Health Organization, the UK Government and official NHS public health coronavirus guidance for primary care services.
 Ensure that the practice complies with the guidance, including standard operating procedures.